MohammadAdnan14/HackByte3/README.md

-# 🕹️ wikiQuest: Gamified Onboarding for Enhanced Contribution.
+# 🕹️ wikiCraft: Gamified Onboarding for Enhanced Contribution.

 Welcome to **WikiQuest**, a pixel-art styled, interactive learning platform designed to onboard new Wikipedia editors in a fun, friendly, and error-proof way.